 -What is DTS:X

 -What is LCD?

 -HDR Sucks: The Challenges & Frustrations of HDR10

 -4K Ultraviolet Headaches: How & Where To Redeem Digital Copies in 4K UHD

 **A note about Dolby Vision & Samsung: some folks on ye olde interwebs have accused us of being biased towards Dolby Vision over HDR10+.
 This is not true; HDR10+ works really well.
 We are biased towards dynamic metadata HDR (Dolby Vision AND HDR10+) over static metadata HDR (HDR10) because dynamic metadata allows for more accurate HDR grading and more consistent results across various TVs.
-That all being said, the sad part about Samsung not including Dolby Vision has more to do with available content -- there are already a lot of great DV movies and TV shows available on disc and streaming right now.
-No waiting.
-No wondering if anything will be released in the format.
-That's something we feel our readers should know when buying a TV.
-If there comes a day where all 4K content is available in Dolby Vision and HDR10+, so the consumer isn't missing out, then it won't matter and we won't mention it.
+That all being said, the sad part about Samsung not including Dolby Vision has more to do with available content -- there are many more Dolby Vision movies and TV shows available on disc and streaming right now where HDR10+ is limited to Amazon Prime and a few discs coming soon.
+If there comes a day where all 4K content is available in both Dolby Vision and HDR10+, so the consumer isn't missing out, then it won't matter and we won't mention it.
 We would also be excited to see HDR10+ capability on more TVs.